phacb/multilev/MultiLev/README.md

 # MultiLev phase control

-The source code required to send the phases to the pi-pico array are in 'multi_phase_control'
+The code 'send-phases-twin-trap.py' in 'multi_phase_control' sends the phases defined in 'phase_array_data.xlsx' to the pi-pico array.

 # MultiLev construction